Gajol/ApplicationArchitecture/ARA/ARA-GuidanceStrategy.md

 |                  | Business Process Mapping               | Draw out process using BPMN                                                        |
 |                  | Application Portfolio Management (APM) | Value, Cost, Risk awareness.                                                       |
 |                  | Capability Mapping                     |                                                                                    |
+## References
+The guidance in this section is a summary of __Technology Strategy Patterns__.[^1].
+This book provides guidance written for architects, product managers, technology managers, and executives to help develop larger application program strategies.
+This books provides patterns to drive strategy, similar to how software design patterns like decorator and factory are used in software development.
+Our past history on programs (operations, collaboration, administrative) shows we consistently require five or more years before a minimal viable product (MVP) is in production.
+Improving our capacity and collaboration across the department will be beneficial.

 [^1]: [Hewitt, E. Technology strategy patterns: architecture as strategy.
 (O’Reilly, 2018)](http://www.worldcat.org/isbn/978-1-4920-4087-3)